shahcompbio/single_cell_pipeline/docs/source/index.md

 rm count-haps.tar.gz && cd count-haps
 ```

-At this point, you should be in a new working directory with all the testdata you need to run the pipeline and the necessary reference data ready to go.
+You should now be in a named directory with everything you need to run the pipeline.

-In addition to the test data, you will have two `yaml` files: `input.yaml`, and `context.yaml`.
-<br/><br/>`input.yaml`: specifies the testdata files you are using.
-<br/><br/>`context.yaml`: specifies information used by the pipeline to run locally in docker.
+#### Customizing with your chosen paths

+Before you can run the pipeline, you need to specify your chosen ref data path in the input files.
+This happens in two files in particular which are needed to run all subpipelines: in `context_config.yaml` and in `final_run.sh`.
+In both, replace `REF_DATA` with your chosen path.
+Finally, replace `WORKING_DIR` with your working directory in `context_config.yaml`

-#### Running the pipeline
+#### Executing a pipeline
-In addition to all the other files you will have had downloaded, there will be two `.sh` files.
-The first `final_run.sh` runs the pipeline within the pipeline docker container.
-The latter, `run_pipeline.sh`,
-specifies all the pipeline inputs.

 Simply run
 ```
 sh final_run.sh
 ```
 To launch the pipeline.

+#### Verifying your setup

+Each downloadable `tar` files contains expected output from each pipeline in a directory labeled `expected_outputs`.
+You can use this to verify your local setup by comparing it with the result of your current pipeline run.
+Results from the current run can be found in a directory labeled `output`.